TheInvisibleFoe/website/lolcat/content/posts/fput/index.md

 given by:
 \[dP \propto \delta(H(p_i, q_i) - E) \delta(\Phi(p_i, q_i) - \phi_0) dV_\Gamma\]
-We need to ensure that there are no additional constants of motion other than the Hamiltonian itself, to obtain the microcanonical ensemble.
+We need to ensure that there are no additional constants of motion other than the Hamiltonian itself, to obtain the microcanonical ensemble in its widely used form.
 Recall that Poincaré's result states that for perturbed Hamiltonians of that form, there exists no constant of motion \(\Phi(Q_k, P_k, t)\) that is analytic in \(Q_k, P_k\) and \(\epsilon\), other than the Hamiltonian